BrentWallace/gofish-work-sample/README.md

 * [WP Bootstrap Navwalker](https://github.com/wp-bootstrap/wp-bootstrap-navwalker) - An extension of the Wordpress walker class that is needed to correctly apply the appropriate nav CSS classes to the navmenu.
 * [Advanced Custom Fields](https://www.advancedcustomfields.com/) - Creates the fields needed in the wp-admin area to enter custom content.

+In addition to the essential plugins listed above, I've also included the following:
+* Smush - Automatic image compression.
+* Contact Form 7 - Contact form management plugin.
+See contact form section below for details.
+* WP Super Cache - Page caching and other performance improvements.
+* Yoast SEO - SEO management plugin.

 ## Menu Locations
 The theme provides six Wordpress editable menu locations:
 * Primary - The main menu at the top of the page.